pmgodin-zz/google-API-helpers/Readme.md

   Just to help you interact with your prefered Google API's.

   ************************************
-  I surely do not suggest you to us this suite at this stage!
+  I surely do not suggest you to use this suite at this stage!
   ************************************

   by Pierre-Michel Morais-Godin,